GlucoseDAO/just-chat/test/README.md

 2. Attach to the container:
    - Press `CTRL+SHIFT+P` and select `Dev Containers: Attach to Running Container`
-   - Select the `chat-ui-agents` container
+   - Select the `just-chat-agents` container

 3. Install required dependencies:
    ```bash